WUPZ

 WUPZ (94.9 FM) is a radio station licensed to Chocolay Charter Township, Michigan serving the Marquette, Michigan market.
-The station is currently owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, (d.b.a.
-Radio Results Network) and signed on under this ownership in May 2009 with a Top 40 (CHR) format.
-WUPZ has a rhythmic lean to it.
-The station air staff includes Jason Lee, Cory Lane, Kirk Sanders and Jon Perrault.
+The station is currently owned by Armada Media Corporation, through licensee AMC Partners Escanaba, LLC, doing business as the Radio Results Network and broadcasts from studios on Ridge Street in Marquette.

+The station is branded as 94.9 The Bay with a Top 40 (CHR) format.
+WUPZ has a rhythmic lean to it, differentiating itself from Hot Adult Contemporary sister station WGLQ.
+WUPZ is the Packers Radio Network for Marquette County.

 Technical Details

 The transmitting antenna for WUPZ is located on a private third-party leased tower located near Marquette County Road 492 approximately 3 miles east-southeast of the city of Marquette, Michigan.
 The antenna is mounted at 325-feet on the tower.
 The tower itself is situated atop a local hill which gives the transmitter a total height above average terrain (HAAT) of 512-feet.
 The station broadcasts a standard FM analog signal and does not offer digital programming.

 As is typical of class C1 stations, the transmitter broadcasts at 100,000 watts effective radiated power (ERP) which, under normal atmospheric conditions, covers approximately 65 radial miles.
 The station can typically be received as far south as Escanaba, Michigan, as far west as L'Anse, Michigan, and as far east as Seney, Michigan.

 The station is licensed through the Federal Communications Commission.
 The current license expires on October 1, 2028.